Men deported by US to Eswatini in Africa will be held in solitary confinement for undetermined time

 Eswatini's government confirmed on Wednesday that the latest five deportees were in its custody after landing on a deportation plane from the U.S.

-Local media reported they are being held at the Matsapha Correctional Complex, outside the country's administrative capital of Mbabane, which includes Eswatini's top maximum-security prison.
+Local media had reported they were all held at the Matsapha Correctional Complex near the administrative capital of Mbabane when they arrived.
+The complex includes Eswatini's top maximum-security prison.
+It wasn't clear if some of the men were still there.

-The Eswatini government said the men are “in transit” and will eventually be sent to their home countries.
+The Eswatini government said the men are considered to be “in transit” and will eventually be sent to their home countries.
 The U.S. and Eswatini governments would work with the U.N. migration agency to do that, it said.

 The U.N. agency — the International Organization for Migration or IOM — said it was not involved in the operation and has not been approached to assist in the matter but would be willing to help “in line with its humanitarian mandate.”